 In medieval times, the best knights would travel from tournament to tournament, and were the “sports celebrities” of their day.
 To get into the spirit of the Abbey Medieval Tournament, we will introducing you to the good knights who will be jousting this year as well as their Horses.
 We hope you choose your favourite and cheer them on!

-Meet the Jousters and their noble horses!
+Meet the Jousters and their noble horses who competed in 2014!

 Justin Holland has been jousting since 1996.
 He has jousted all over the world, including Australia, New Zealand, Belgium, France, Poland and the UK.
 Justin was the champion of Kryal Castle 2004, St Michael’s Tournament Champion 2006 and 2012, and Zamek Gniew Tournament 2010.
 Justin is the Jousting and Horse Master at Kryal Castle in Ballarat www.kryalcastle.com.au.